Welcome to our Online Portal for Cancer Predisposition Syndromes!

-Individuals with cancer predisposition syndromes (CPS) face a significantly higher risk of cancer due to genetic factors.
-Approximately 10% of all children and adolescents diagnosed with cancer are affected by CPS.
-In adults, CPS is often diagnosed only after multiple cancer occurrences.
+People with cancer predisposition syndromes (CPS) have a much higher risk of developing cancer due to their genetic background.
+Around 10% of all children and adolescents diagnosed with cancer are affected by CPS.
+In adults, CPS is often only diagnosed after several cancer occurrences.

-Individuals with CPS encounter substantial health challenges and require personalized treatment.
-Our team, comprised of scientists and pediatric oncologists, is dedicated to supporting these individuals.
+Individuals with CPS face significant health challenges and require personalized treatment.
+Our team, consisting of scientists and pediatric oncologists, is dedicated to providing support.

-We provide guidance, early detection, and treatment through our outpatient clinics.
-We also offer healthcare professionals comprehensive information to aid in treating individuals with CPS.
-Additionally, we conduct research because improved early detection and treatment options for CPS are urgently needed.
+We offer guidance, early detection, and treatment through our outpatient clinics.
+We also provide healthcare professionals with comprehensive information to assist in the care of individuals with CPS.
+We are also focused on research aimed at improving early detection and treatment options for CPS, as these are urgently needed.

 If you have any questions about cancer predisposition syndromes or would like to support our work, please contact us!
 We look forward to hearing from you!